 In the District-wide financial statements, long-term obligations are reported as liabilities in the governmental activities statement of net position.
-Where applicable, bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method which approximates the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.